juniorgasparotto/SysCommand/readme.md

 **Learn more ...**

-* Note, the primitive types for each property are like `Nullable` , it's important to be able to identify that the user has the input of a given property.
+* Note that the types of primitives. each property, are configured as `Nullable` .
+It is important to be able to identify that the user has the input of a given property.
 See [Working with properties](https://github.com/juniorgasparotto/SysCommand/blob/master/documentation/en.md#properties).
 * All primitive types of .NET, Enums, Enums and Flags Collections are supported.
 See the [Supported types](https://github.com/juniorgasparotto/SysCommand/blob/master/documentation/en.md#support-types)topic.
 * Use `App.Console.Write()` , `App.Console.Error()` (among others) to print their outputs and enjoy features like the `verbose` .
 See [Verbose](https://github.com/juniorgasparotto/SysCommand/blob/master/documentation/en.md#verbose).
 * You can use the return of methods like `output` , including the reserved method `Main()` .
 Or use `void` If you do not want to use this feature.
 See [Output](https://github.com/juniorgasparotto/SysCommand/blob/master/documentation/en.md#output).
 * If you want, customize your `arguments` or `actions` using the attributes `ArgumentAttribute` and `ActionAttribute` .
-You can customize several attributes such as names, help text, and obrigatóriedade in others.
+You can customize several attributes such as names, help text and in others.
 Veja [Customizing the names of the arguments](https://github.com/juniorgasparotto/SysCommand/blob/master/documentation/en.md#properties-customizing-name) e [Customizing the names of actions and arguments](https://github.com/juniorgasparotto/SysCommand/blob/master/documentation/en.md#methods-customizing-names).
 * You can use methods with the same name (overloads) to define different `actions` .
-They can be invoked from the command prompt with the same name, but the arguments define which method to invoke, the same occurs in c #.
+They can be invoked from the command prompt with the same name, but the arguments define which method to invoke, the same occurs in `c#` .
 See[Overloads](https://github.com/juniorgasparotto/SysCommand/blob/master/documentation/en.md#methods-overloads)
 * Choose to use the `int Program.Main(string[] args)` return method, so you can return the status code for the console.
 (ERROR = 1 or SUCCESS = 0).
 * There is also native support to generate help text.
 See [Help](https://github.com/juniorgasparotto/SysCommand/blob/master/documentation/en.md#help).